 Martin D. Ginsburg Chair in Taxation and Professor of Law, Georgetown University

 Dr. Brown is the Martin D. Ginsburg Chair in Taxation and an advocate for economic and social justice.
 Dorothy is the author of the following books: The Whiteness of Wealth: How The Tax System Impoverishes Black Americans – And How We Can Fix It, and Critical Race Theory: Cases, Materials and Problems, and co-author of Federal Income Taxation: Cases, Problems, and Materials.
 Dr. Brown has a strong academic background in federal income tax, partnership tax, corporate tax, and critical race theory.
-If appointed, Dr. Dorothy A. Brown would serve as a Special Government Employee (SGE).
+Dr. Dorothy A. Brown serves as a Special Government Employee (SGE).

 Chief Executive Officer, Hope Enterprise Corporation, Hope Federal Credit Union, Hope Policy Institute

 William (Bill) J. Bynum, Chief Executive Officer, HOPE (Hope Enterprise Corporation, Hope Federal Credit Union, Hope Policy Institute).

 Bill leads an organization that strengthens communities, builds assets, and improves lives in Alabama, Arkansas, Mississippi, Louisiana, and Tennessee by providing financial services; aggregating resources; and engaging in advocacy to mitigate the extent to which factors such as race, gender and birthplace limit one’s ability to prosper.
 Prior to joining HOPE, Bill served as Director of Programs for the North Carolina Rural Economic Development Center, where he designed and managed business, infrastructure financing programs.
 Bill has a strong background in financial services, advocacy, and rural development.
 William (Bill) J. Bynum represents financial institutions serving unbanked/underbanked.